-Other Federal Requirements: These include proper citizenship status and not being in default on any federal student loan.
+Other Requirements: These include eligible U.S. citizenship status and not being in default on any federal student loan.
 See the withdrawal from the university (p.
 33) policy for additional requirements.
 Awards are subject to change at any time pursuant to changes to federal funding levels or regulatory mandates.